muqingyu666/ML_for_cirrus/README.md

-# ☁️ CloudSat-CALIPSO combine Data Processing and Regression Analysis Project
+# ☁️ ML Analysis of Cirrus-Meteorology Relationships

-Welcome to the CloudSat Data Processing and Regression Analysis project! 🚀
+Welcome to the ML-based Cirrus Cloud Analysis project! 🚀

-This project aims to analyze and predict cloud-related data using machine learning techniques.
-Whether you're a data science enthusiast or a researcher, you'll find a wealth of resources here to explore and utilize.
+This project focuses on understanding and predicting cirrus cloud formation and properties through their relationships with meteorological conditions using machine learning techniques.
+By combining CloudSat-CALIPSO observations with meteorological data, we aim to uncover the complex interactions between cirrus clouds and atmospheric conditions.

 ## 📁 Table of Contents